About This Drug

 - Throwing up more than 3 times a day

-- Pain in your abdomen does not go away
+- Excess gas or pain in your abdomen does not go away

 - Lasting loss of appetite or rapid weight loss of five pounds in a week